 The City of Ottawa boasts so many great neighbourhoods that you can have a hard time choosing the best place to live.
-However, whether you’re looking for the Glebe’s best movers and moving locally within Ottawa, you’re bound to hear plenty about the Glebe.
+However, whether you’re looking for the Glebe’s best movers and moving locally within Ottawa or long distance, you’re bound to hear plenty about the Glebe.
 It’s a central neighbourhood which people tend to have strong opinions about, whether they absolutely love it or not so much.

 Moving to the Glebe offers a whole host of advantages.
 We think these are standouts:

 Say goodbye to moving stress with our 2023 residential moving checklist for Canada—it’s the ultimate time-saver!Download Now

 Some urban neighbourhoods might tend to feel a bit cold and unwelcoming to newcomers.
 Not so the Glebe!
 When you move to the Glebe, you will be impressed by the community spirit.
 There is an active neighbourhood association and an organization to support local businesses, and you can readily make new friends at the Glebe Neighbourhood Activities Group.

 Perhaps this sense of community is due to the age of the area.
 The Glebe was established almost 2 centuries ago, unlike many Ottawa neighbourhoods, which might date back only 50 years or less.
 The togetherness might also stem from the fact that most “Glebe-ites” are families raising children.
 (If you’re not in that demographic, though — say, as an empty nester — you could risk feeling a little out of place.)